About the Welcoming Beaverton Mini-Grants

-The City of Beaverton’s Cultural Inclusion Program sponsored mini-grants for small, community driven projects designed to bring together immigrant and receiving communities for the first time in 2016.
-The goals of the grants are
+Each year, the City of Beaverton’s Cultural Inclusion Program sponsors mini-grants for small, community driven projects designed to bring together immigrant and receiving communities.

 - to increase opportunities for cross-cultural exchange,